How to celebrate Pride Month in 2022

 When you think of Pride Month, you might conjure up images of colorful balloons and confetti, large, boisterous crowds, and creative, captivating rainbow-themed floats.
-Since 1970, every June has indeed marked a month-long celebration of the LGBTQ+ community filled with parades, parties, and more.
-But, as the world continues to work through the COVID-19 pandemic, and as the Black Lives Matter movement continues to gain momentum, social events continue to look very different compared to previous years.
+Since 1970, every June has marked a month-long celebration of the LGBTQ+ community filled with parades, parties, and more.
+Now that vaccines are widely available and a large percentage of the population has been vaccinated against Covid-19, most social events are being held full scale and in person again, which hasn't happened since 2019.

 Large celebrations are back...but expect some virtual options, too

 Many cities across the United States plan on celebrating Pride in person this year with large parades and festivals for the first time in three years.
 Last year, Pride consisted of a mix of socially distanced in-person and virtual events to balance Covid-19 safety concerns.
 After two years of global upheaval, Pride organizers are shifting their focus to making events more inclusive — they have added more people of color and trans people to their leadership ranks and have made participation more accessible for disabled and low-income people through free, ADA accessible, and online events.
 Pride organizers also plan to highlight threats to LGBTQ civil rights and empower the community and allies to fight back.
 A few events have even decided to ban police and corporations from attending based on behaviors that are harmful to the LGBTQ community.

 Latinx, Black, and trans leaders are now leading Pride organizations in large cities such as New York, Houston, and Los Angeles:

 The NYC Pride March is scheduled to take place on Sunday, June 26.
 Other festivities include NYC Pride’s annual celebration of LGBTQIA+ Womxn, PrideFest street fair, and more.

 The Houston Pride LGBTQ+ Celebration will take place on Saturday, June 25, and will feature both a parade and a festival.